openstack-archive/tripleo-incubator/notes.md

   The next step will apply that localrc to the bootstrap devstack.

 * Setup the baremetal cloud on the bootstrap node.
-This will run sudo, so it will prompt you for a password when it starts.
+This will run sudo, so it may prompt you for a password when it starts.
 After that, it may take quite a while, depending on network speed and hardware.

-  **Run this in a shell on the bootstrap node.**

         ssh stack@$BOOTSTRAP_IP /home/stack/incubator/scripts/demo